Mikezpo/Mikezpo/README.md

   🚀 Tech lover, passionate about Programming and building Web Applications.

-  🧠 Currently building projects in React.js and Tailwind CSS, and getting my feet into Back End.
+  🧠 Currently building projects in React.js and Tailwind CSS.

   🤝 I'm focused on further developing my skills in Full Stack Web Development.